seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 Production
 ```

-This allows us to answer critical questions:
+This allows us to answer:

 ```text
 What changed?